Scope & limits (disclaimer)

 Quality you can review

-• a visible task checklist during service,
+Using a visible task checklist during the service to track progress.

 Materials & surface care (examples)